 What she did: Demolished an outhouse and a downstairs bedroom extension, adding a kitchen extension with a glass link to a new vaulted bedroom extension.
 Mary restored the home’s many period features

-‘I have very specific requirements for writing and testing my recipes and I really use a professional kitchen, so it was actually a relief to know I wasn’t going to be ripping out perfectly good units,’ says Mary, who had envisaged just a small extension.
+‘I knew I’d probably end up redesigning that room wherever I bought - even if it had been recently fitted by someone else,’ she says.
+‘I have very specific requirements for writing and testing my recipes and I really use a professional kitchen, so it was actually a relief to know I wasn’t going to be ripping out perfectly good units.

-Most of the recent work on the house had done nothing to enhance it.
+The main problem was that most of the work that had been done on it recently had done nothing to enhance the property.
 A brick fireplace had been added in the living room, and fitted wardrobes had been built along the full run of two walls in the main bedroom, totally obscuring the room’s ancient timber frame.

-A complex planning process ensued, lasting more than two years, and delays with building and changes of contractors all added to the stress of the renovations.
+A complex planning process, lasting more than two years, delays with building and changes of contractors added to the stress of the renovations.

 ‘These are all things I’ve moved from house to house, things that I remember seeing in my grandparents’ homes even, so it’s great to see them have a chance to shine – just like the house itself.’